List of BioShock characters: Reed Wahl

+Reed Wahl is the main antagonist of Minerva's Den.
 Alongside Charles Porter, Wahl was responsible for creating the Thinker.
 Unlike his partner, who had no desire to profit from his creation, Wahl took advantage of the Thinker's capabilities by using it to manipulate the stock market and place huge sport bets.
 He also began to abuse plasmids, which warped his mind until he became convinced that the Thinker was capable of solving an unproven concept called the "Predictive Equation", the potential of which would solve countless mysteries of the universe.
-Wahl got Porter arrested by tricking Ryan into arresting him, and takes control of the Splicers in Rapture Central Computing, using them to protect the Thinker until Porter, revived as a Big Daddy, kills him.
+Wahl tricks Ryan into arresting Porter, then takes control of the Splicers in Rapture Central Computing, using them to protect the Thinker — until Porter, turned into a Big Daddy after his arrest, kills him in battle towards the end of the DLC.
 He is voiced by Keith Szarabajka.

 BioShock Infinite

 Booker DeWitt

 Booker Dewitt (Troy Baker, Stephen Russell in the early demo), the player protagonist, is a disgraced former agent of the Pinkerton National Detective Agency.
 As a soldier in the 7th Cavalry Regiment, he had performed brutal acts against native American Indians at the Battle of Wounded Knee to impress his fellow soldiers, and earned him the title "White Injun" due to his tendency to scalp those he killed.
 These acts left him emotionally scarred, leading to excessive drinking and gambling.
 He was given an opportunity to be baptized and start anew, but declined.
 He was later dismissed for behavior beyond the acceptable bounds of the Pinkerton Agency, but considers his actions in quelling labor strikes as part of a goon squad to be among his many sins.
 He continued to work as a private investigator from New York City, referring to himself as an "independent contractor".
 His gambling addiction ultimately catches Booker in a debt to unknown, dangerous individuals, leading to his journey to Columbia.
 Outwardly, he cares little for the extraordinary, provided that it does not interfere with his ability to do his job; internally, he is disturbed by both his role in the events at Wounded Knee and recurring visions of New York City under attack from the air.
 Booker is skeptical of faith, unwilling to accept the idea that he can be absolved of his sins by embracing religion, as he considers his sins to be so extreme as to demand a penance rather than forgiveness.